 I’m heavily invested in the stock market – and in stocks specifically

-The risk of not owning stocks (holding cash or too many bonds) can be a large hinderance to growing wealth faster than inflation.
+The risk of not owning stocks (holding cash or too many bonds) can be a large hindrance to growing wealth faster than inflation.
 I have a diversified portfolio that, but I don’t actively trade my investments.
 My investment philosophy is buy-and-hold, which has worked out very well for us over the long haul.

 I have a large emergency fund

 More than the standard 3–6 months – because I never want to be in a situation where I need to liquidate investments during a downturn in the market.
 Our emergency fund is probably a bit bigger than it needs to be, but right now we are in a transition season of life.
 My wife and I are early-retired (mid-40s).
 Having the large cash reserves gives us options while we transition into this next season.
 I suspect that sometime in the next year we’ll deploy a lot of that cash into stocks and bring the reserves down to around 9-12 months’ of living expenses.

 In addition to tracking money spent, I also limit it

 My wife and I hold very tight to our annual budget.
-We track it monthly but really care about total annual spend.
-This gives us some flexibility through the year but allows us to keep our total spending in check.
+We track it monthly but really care about the total annual spend.
+This gives us some flexibility throughout the year but allows us to keep our total spending in check.

 Our house is modest